FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Experiments and Results

-We first show results with HPCG.
-We have chosen the HPCG target execution time as 3 hours so that the chosen MTBF values can reasonably impact the execution.
-A very small execution time would result in the program completing before any failure strikes and hence will not represent the execution of a long-running application on large-scale systems.
-It should also be noted that this three-hour execution is actually slightly favorable to the checkpoint/restart framework as compared to the replication framework, as longer applications would incur even greater checkpointing and failure overhead leading to reduced efficiency than replication.

-We compared the performance and efficiency using checkpointing and replication as the number of processes scale up, where each process is mapped to a processor core.
+We compared the performance and efficiency using checkpointing and full replication as the number of processes scales up, where each process is mapped to a processor core.
 For fair comparison, we have used the same number of processor cores for both checkpointing and replication, including the processor cores used for running the replica processes.
 For example, 8192 processes with checkpointing use all 8192 processes for their computations, while the replication case only uses 4096 processes, and the other half does the same computations redundantly.
 As the number of processes is the same, both cases are also simulated with the same failure rates.
+As we assign the latter half of our process set to replicas, replica processes generally run on different nodes than computational processes.
 The 1024 process execution without any simulated failures is used as the baseline for efficiency calculation.
 These metrics have been obtained over an average of five runs.

 Figures \ref{fig:perfHPCG} and \ref{fig:effHPCG} show the comparisons in terms of FLOPS and efficiency, respectively.
-Here, we can observe that at 1024 processes, the failure rate is so low that the checkpointing case incurs very little cost compared to its failure-free counterpart.
+Here, we can observe that at 1024 processes, the failure rate is so low that the checkpointing case incurs very little cost and achieves near 100\% efficiency.
 On the other hand, the replication case immediately loses around 50\% efficiency due to 512 processes out of the 1024 processes performing redundant work.
-However, as the number of processes scale up and the failure rate increases, we observe that the checkpointing case experiences a significant efficiency drop.
+However, as the number of processes scales up and the failure rate increases, we observe that the checkpointing case experiences a significant efficiency drop.
 On the other hand, the replication case incurs a near-negligible efficiency drop, and its performance nearly doubles when the number of processes doubles.